-Both types use electrical motors.
-The difference is how the motor gets its power.
-AC units plug into a wall outlet.
-A DC powered watch winder is portable and can be easily moved from place to place.
-DC powered winders can also run on AC by using an AC/DC adapter which plugs into a wall outlet
+Both types of watch winders use electrical motors.
+The essential difference is how the motor gets its power.
+AC watch winders plug into a wall outlet.
+A DC powered watch winder is portable and runs using batteries.
+It can also be used with an AC/DC adapter.

 CAN MY WATCH GET MAGNETIZED ON A WATCH WINDER?

-- Mechanical watch – one that derives its power from a tightly coiled mainspring which is housed in a drum or barrel within the watch.
+Mechanical watch: A device that derives its power from a tightly coiled mainspring that is housed in a drum or barrel within the watch.
 As the spring unwinds, it provides the power for the gear train escapement, balance wheel, and other components that make the watch work.
-This has to be manually hand wound everyday.
+The timepiece has to be manually wound by hand daily.

-- Automatic watch – a special type of mechanical watch which is would by the movement of the wearer’s wrist.
-The motion causes a rotary pendulum or rot or inside the watch to rotate or oscillate and wind the mainspring.
-The term “self – winding” even is misnomer, it is meant by wearing by the user or hand – wound in order to operate
+Automatic watch: A special type of mechanical watch that is wound by the movement of the wearer’s wrist.
+This motion causes a rotary pendulum inside the watch to rotate or oscillate, thus winding the mainspring.
+The term “self-winding” also refers to the timepiece operating through the winding of the user’s wrist.

-- TPD (Turns Per Day) – Number of turns of the internal rotor that is required each day to keep the particular watch wound.
+TPD (Turns Per Day): Number of turns of the internal rotor within the wristwatch that is required each day to keep it wound.